quintonwall/dreamhouse-mobile-app/README.md

 This repository hosts the source code and installation instructions for the DreamHouse mobile app.
 DreamHouse is an end-to-end sample application that demonstrates how to build apps on the Salesforce platform.
 Visit the [DreamHouse Microsite](http://dreamhouse-site.herokuapp.com/) for more information.

-## Install the Salesesforce Back-end
+## Install the Salesforce Back-end

 Follow [these instructions](http://dreamhouse-site.herokuapp.com/installation/) to install the Salesforce back-end.